STAT545-UBC/STAT545-UBC-original-website/block011_write-your-own-function-03.md

 The special argument `...` is very useful when you want the ability to pass arbitrary arguments down to another function, but without constantly expanding the formal arguments to your function.
 This leaves you with a less cluttered function definition and gives you future flexibility to specify these arguments only when you need to.

 You will also encounter the `...` argument in many built-in functions -- read up [on `c()`](http://www.rdocumentation.org/packages/base/functions/c) or [`list()`](http://www.rdocumentation.org/packages/base/functions/list) -- and now you have a better sense of what it means.
 It is not a breezy "and so on and so forth."

+There are also downsides to `...`, so use it with intention.
+In a package, you will have to work harder to create truly informative documentation for your user.
+Also, the quiet, absorbent properties of `...` mean it can sometimes silently swallow other named arguments, when the user has a typo in the name.
+Depending on whether or how this fails, it can be a little tricky to find out what went wrong.

 ### Use `testthat` for formal unit tests